 There is this perceived correlation between performance and driving enjoyment.
 Newer = faster = better.
 It’s a form of planned obsolescence through technical advancement.
 Road cars are built to manufacturer’s individual objectives, not the rulebook of a race series.
-There is nothing stopping them from adding larger tires, more downforce, extra power and more aggressive gearing.
+There is nothing stopping them from adding wider tires, more downforce, more power and more aggressive gearing.
 The lap times that people obsess over have no real context.
 Any legitimate race series takes these performance imbalances into account, separating cars into classes and further leveling the playing field by limiting power, grip and weight discrepancies.

 Road cars are not race cars, even in light of how fast and powerful some have become.
 This relentless increase in performance neglects the fact that road cars are experienced in subjective isolation.
 Back roads and track events are about the driving experience, not the performance of one car/driver relative to another.
 Road cars should not share the same priorities as race cars.